GPUOpen-LibrariesAndSDKs/Capsaicin/README.md

 ![Capsaicin](docs/images/scene_viewer.png)

-## GI-1.0
+## GI-1.1

-We used Capsaicin to implement our GI-1.0 technique for estimating diffuse indirect illumination in real-time.
+We used Capsaicin to implement our GI-1.1 technique for estimating diffuse and specular indirect illumination in real-time.

 The technique uses two levels of radiance caching to allow for reduced sampling rate in order to improve performance while making the most of every ray through better sampling.

-Please refer to our [publication](https://gpuopen.com/download/publications/GPUOpen2022_GI1_0.pdf) for more technical details.
+Please refer to our [GI-1.0 technical report](https://gpuopen.com/download/publications/GPUOpen2022_GI1_0.pdf) and [GI-1.1 paper](https://gpuopen.com/download/publications/SA2023_RealTimeReflection.pdf) for more technical details.

 #### Note on light support

-GI-1.0 is primarily an indirect lighting solution and as such is expected to be combined with an existing direct lighting technique for integration into a rendering pipeline.
+GI-1.1 is primarily an indirect lighting solution and as such is expected to be combined with an existing direct lighting technique for integration into a rendering pipeline.

 All common light types are supported when evaluating the indirect lighting component (e.g., point lights, spot lights, etc.) using our grid-based light sampler and (optional) reservoir-based resampling.